 I grew up in the Morningside Heights neighborhood of New York City and am now based in Philadelphia.
 Here, most of the work I do takes place in a communal space above the Italian Market.
-Picture making has been a way for me to embrace my suspicions of unforeseen relationships between chronologically distant events and bodies.
-My hunch at connection arises out of a powerful sense of loneliness, curiosity, and faith in the ability of a picture to energize the stuff of individual and collective imagination.
-Rather than an antidote to our separateness from each other, making becomes a way to explicitly consider a lonely state of being amidst shared perceptions of our surroundings, a mixture that consists of a chain of variously real and simulated experiences.
-We are each in the middle of this great swirl.
+I have been making work born from an impulse to respond to, provide comic relief from, and implicate the psychological horrors and hopes of the moment.
+I mimic, imagine, and compare in these images.
+My hunch at connection between disparate bodies arises from the certain loneliness of the individual.
+Rather than an antidote to our separateness from each other, making becomes a way to explicitly consider a lonely state of being amidst shared perceptions of our surroundings, supported by real and idealized experiences.
 I find few activities more bewildering, funny and revealing than starting with a raw material in order to deal with the underlying content of an emotional experience.